vlad17/COS513-Blog/_includes/2015-10-24/static_clustering_pipeline.md

 **Conglomeration** coalesces a day's data, in a manner that will be described shortly.

-We parallelized usually to the maximum possible on cycles.cs.princeton.edu: 48.
+We parallelized usually to the maximum possible on `cycles.cs.princeton.edu`: `48`.
 Parallelizing along the following for-loops:

 To learn the $$K$$-means, we first perform for each day: